] South Korean internet giant Naver

 Naver Clova runs on the AI-powered voice assistant platform Clova, short for “cloud virtual assistance,” which was co-developed by Naver, the operator of Korea’s biggest portal website, and its Japan-based mobile messaging subsidiary Line.

-Similar to Amazon’s Alexa or Google’s Siri, Naver’s Clova combines speech recognition and natural language processing abilities to respond to a user’s questions and call up information such as the latest weather, news and shopping information.
+Similar to Amazon’s Alexa or Apple's Siri, Naver’s Clova combines speech recognition and natural language processing abilities to respond to a user’s questions and call up information such as the latest weather, news and shopping information.

 Naver said it decided to first introduce Clova in the form of a smartphone app, rather than a hardware device like a speaker, so the wider public could access the firm’s new AI voice assistant technology.